Christmas Money Saving Tips

 Plan for affordability, not desirability

-Before you start planning, consider this: many list every lusted-for item, gifts for all, and a corking meal, then only afterwards consider: “How will I pay for it?”
-That’s a recipe to be broke.
+Before you start planning Christmas, consider this: many list every lusted-for item, gifts for all, and a corking meal, then only afterwards consider: “How will I pay for it?”
+That’s a recipe for financial ruin!
 Instead, calculate your budget and ask: “What can I afford to spend on Christmas?”
-Christmas is one day – don’t ruin the whole of the next year for it.
+Christmas is one day so don’t ruin the whole of the next year for it.